-For maximum performance, we recommend the Stryker SR-A10 Trucker CB antenna or the Stryker SR-A10 Magnetic Mount.
+For maximum performance, we recommend the Stryker SR-A10 Trucker CB antenna or The Stryker SR-A10 Magnetic Mount.

 Antenna length is directly related to signal frequency.
 Therefore, it must be tuned to resonate optimally throughout the frequency range of the transceiver.
 Lower frequencies require a longer antenna than higher frequencies.
-Due to the various methods of adjusting antennas for proper SWR, we have chosen what we think is the optimum method:
+Due to the various methods of adjusting antennas for proper SWR, we have chosen what we think is the optimum method

-Antennas with adjustable screws (set screws)
+CB Antenna with adjustable screws (set screws)

 - Start with the antenna extended and tighten the set screw lightly enough so that the antenna can be lightly tapped with your finger for easy adjustment.